tforbus/play-like-tal/ReadMe.md

 * ~~write tests for constructing individual pgns from master pgn database.~~ done

 ## Website Features Todo
-* find chessboard javascript application that will work with games database.
+* ~~find chessboard javascript application that will work with games database.~~ done.
 * allow filter by:
     - year
     - opening